Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

   - 'paths/data-science'
 ---

-A **Search algorithm** is a type of algorithm used in artificial intelligence to find the best or most optimal solution to a problem by exploring a set of possible solutions, also called a **search space**.
-Essentially, search algorithms help computers search through a large number of possiblities in order to find a solution that works the best, given a set of constraints.
+A **search algorithm** is a type of algorithm used in artificial intelligence to find the best or most optimal solution to a problem by exploring a set of possible solutions, also called a *search space*.
+Essentially, search algorithms help computers filter through a large number of possibilities in order to find a solution that works best for a given set of constraints.

 Search Algorithms typically operate by organizing the search space into a particular type of graph, commonly a tree, and evaluate the best score, or **cost**, of traversing each branch of the tree.
 The algorithm produces a path from the start state to the goal state with the best cost that the specific type of search algorithm being used can find.